BharathKumarKatikuri/cloud-resume-challenge/README.md

 loadVisitorCount();

-### Step 14: Deploy Updated Files to Amazon S3

-Uploaded the modified files to the S3 bucket:

-aws s3 sync . s3://my-1st-cloud-project --delete

-### Step 15: Invalidate CloudFront Cache

-Created a CloudFront invalidation to ensure users receive the latest website content.

-aws cloudfront create-invalidation \
---distribution-id <DISTRIBUTION_ID> \
---paths "/*"

-## Step 16: Integrate Frontend with API Gateway
+## Step 14: Integrate Frontend with API Gateway

 Updated `script.js` to fetch the visitor count from API Gateway and display it dynamically on the website.